Pablo Reyes Preview, Player Props: Red Sox vs. Astros

-After going 0-for-4 in his last game, Pablo Reyes and the Boston Red Sox face the Houston Astros (who will hand the ball to Jose Urquidy) at 8:10 PM ET on Wednesday.
+On Thursday, Pablo Reyes (on the back of going 1-for-4) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Astros.
+He had a one-hit showing in his most recent game (1-for-4) against the Astros.

 Pablo Reyes Game Info & Props vs. the Astros